 Courageous staff members researched comparable program costs and local income levels before setting the new fee structure.
 We maintain our commitment to provide the Courageous experience to all our constituency, and no child will be turned away for financial reasons.

 Anyone who fits the household income requirement for a “reduced fee” will be granted a scholarship with proof of income.
+Click here for more information on our youth program fees and sliding scale.
+Proof of income must be submitted by April 30.

 Income information for people requesting a scholarship will be seen only by the senior program administrators at Courageous.
 This information will be grouped together to report overall program demographics; however, individual records are kept confidential and are not available to anyone outside the Courageous organization.